 Dr. Nussbaum is interested in reclaiming ways that specific communities have responded to persons with mental illness.
 Co-organized with Dr. Warren Kinghorn, Walking Together originated as a conference that gathered an international group of academics, mental health practitioners, and community members to explore how faith communities can walk with and alongside persons with mental illness and asked about ways to conceive of the role of faith communities in the care of persons with mental illness.
 These true stories about community care help reimagine mental health care.

-You can find an index of peer-reviewed papers on PubMed, the National Library of Medicine’s reference site.
+An index of peer-reviewed papers exists on PubMed, the National Library of Medicine’s reference site.